PietroPrandini/GuitarHub/README.md

 % Flat and minor:            \[A&m] \[B&m] \[C&m] \[D&m] \[E&m] \[F&m] \[G&m]
 % Sharp and minor:           \[A#m] \[B#m] \[C#m] \[D#m] \[E#m] \[F#m] \[G#m]

-%	You can print the book with solfedge note names
+%	You can print the book with solfege note names
 %	by uncomment a line of the GuitarChords.tex:
 %	```
 %	%\input{SolfedgeNoteNames.tex} % Solfedge note names